The Flaming Lips: Continued success (At War with the Mystics) (2002–2006)

 The band released two singles from At War With the Mystics: "The W.A.N.D.", which was featured in a Dell commercial and which was originally put out as a download-only single in early 2006, and "The Yeah Yeah Yeah Song", which became their highest-charting single on the UK Singles Chart, peaking at No. 16.
 A 4-track EP, entitled It Overtakes Me, was released later in the UK that year.
 The only instrumental on the album, "The Wizard Turns On...
 The Giant Silver Flashlight and Puts on His Werewolf Moccasins", earned a 2006 Grammy Award for Best Rock Instrumental Performance, making it twice in a row the Lips have been nominated in that category and won.

-Following the April 4, 2006 release of At War with the Mystics, the band began a tour to support the album in the United Kingdom, including a finale at the Royal Albert Hall and performances at the O2 Wireless Festival.
-At the Leeds England date of the festival, the band opened for The Who, of whom they are long standing fans.
+Following the April 4, 2006, release of At War with the Mystics, the band began a tour to support the album in the United Kingdom, including a finale at the Royal Albert Hall and performances at the O2 Wireless Festival.
+At the Leeds England date of the festival, the band opened for the Who, of whom they are long standing fans.

 The band continued to tour throughout the fall of 2006 stopping in Montreal, the Virgin Festival on the Toronto Islands, Atlantic City's House of Blues, The University of Vermont in Burlington, their hometown Oklahoma City, the Austin City Limits Music Festival in Austin, Texas, and New York City, NY as well as several other cities.
 The homecoming show in Oklahoma City was performed at the Zoo Amphitheater and included the unveiling of a new UFO stage prop, and would provide footage for the U.F.O.s at the Zoo concert DVD.

-On December 5, 2006, Oklahoma City honored the band with a downtown alley named after the band.
-Vince Gill and Charlie Christian were also given street names by the city.
+In November 2006 then mayor of Oklahoma City Mick Cornett proposed naming a downtown alley after the band.
+Vince Gill and Charlie Christian were also to be given street names by the city.
 Flaming Lips Alley is at the center of Oklahoma City's entertainment district, Bricktown.
 At the official dedication in 2007, Coyne said of Oklahoma City, "...We're on the way to becoming, I think, the fucking coolest city in America."